Continuing Education Classes

 This 4 week session is an incredible way to preserve memories of all the sentimental t-shirts you’ve saved by turning them into a keepsake quilt.
 This course will cover everything you need to know to create a t-shirt quilt from start to finish.
-For the 1st session bring at least 6 t-shirts for a lap quilt, (or up to 16 for a full size quilt) iron-on fusible interfacing, scissors, 16 x 16 piece of cardboard.
+For the 1st session bring at least 6 t-shirts for a lap quilt, iron-on fusible interfacing, scissors, 16 x 16 piece of cardboard.
+The next 3 classes also require a portable sewing machine.
 No experience necessary.
 Class is limited to 12 participants, so register early.
-Dates: October 20-November 10, 6:00-8:00 pm.
+Dates: February 17, 24 & March 3, 10.
+6:00-8:00 pm.
 Class location: Student center conference room.
-Fee: $60.
+Fee: $65.

-In this four-week class you will learn to perform simple alterations on your clothes, such as hemming, taking in or letting out seams, etc. You will use a sewing machine and sew by hand in this course.
+In this class you will learn to perform simple alterations on your clothes, such as hemming, taking in or letting out seams, etc. You will use a sewing machine and sew by hand in this course.
 Basic sewing knowledge is desired.
-Four week class begins Tuesday, November 4.
-6:00-8:00 p.m.
+Four week class begins Tuesday, April 7- 28.
+6:00-8:00 pm.
 Class location: student center conference room.
-Fee: $50. (materials list provided at registration)
+Fee: $50.
+(Materials list provided at registration).

-Always wanted to learn to draw?
-This is the class for you!
-The class will be working from life and photographs, drawing portraits in pencil with emphasis on proportions, perspective, texture, shading and contrast.
+Always wanted to learn to draw lifelike pencil portraits?
+This is the class for you.
+The class will be working from life and photographs, with emphasis on proportions, perspective, texture, shading and contrast.
 At the completion of the course the student will have a basic understanding of the tools used to create a realistic portrait.
-Six week class on Tuesdays: September 16 – October 21.
+Six week class on Mondays: January 26 - March 2.
 6:00 – 8:00 pm.
 Class location: Gym, Room 115.
-Fee: $60.
+Fee: $65.

 Beginning Furniture Chalk Painting

-Get a jump on the holidays!
-Learn how to make beautiful wreaths and arrangements for your home.
-Two week class on Thursdays, October 23 & 30.
+Get a jump on the upcoming shower and wedding season!
+Learn how to make your own beautiful displays and arrangements.
+Add elegance and style to any occasion with your custom creations.
+Two week class on Thursdays, March 12 & 19.
 6:00-8:00 p.m.
 Class location: Johnson Building, J-113.
 Fee: $50.
 (Supply list will be provided at registration.)

-Learn to make easy, delectable appetizers for the holiday season and other occasions – includes some make-ahead delights and last minute concoctions.
-Space is limited so register early.
-Tuesday, November 11, 6:00-8:00 p.m.
+Learn to make easy, delectable appetizers for parties and other occasions – includes some make-ahead delights and last minute concoctions.
+Space is limited, so register early.
+One night only.
+Tuesday, March 3, 6:00-8:00 p.m.
 Location: Student Center conference room.
 Fee: $65. (all supplies included in fee)

-Don’t miss this hands-on holiday cupcake & cookie decorating class.
+Don’t miss this hands-on cake decorating class.
 Learn techniques for making beautiful creations sure to impress family and friends.
-Cookies & cupcakes will be provided.
+Bring a cake to class and create your own masterpiece.
 A limit of 12 students per class.
 One night only!
-Thursday, November 13, 6:00-8:00 p.m.
+Thursday, March 5, 6:00-8:00 p.m.
 Class location: Student Center conference room.
-Fee: $40. (supply list will be provided at registration)
+Fee: $45. (supply list will be provided at registration)

 Beginning Sign Language

 Have you tried in the past to learn sign language from a book or a class?
 Do you want to learn the language used by both deaf and hearing people without the voice to communicate?
 We’re offering a class full of creative instruction methods to teach you to use your hands to communicate when faced with a situation involving the need for sign language.
-Six week class on Tuesdays, September 9 –October 14.
+Six week class on Tuesdays, TBA.
 6:00-8:00 pm.
 Location: Humanities Bldg., room 125.
-Fee: $50.
+Fee: $60.

 FITNESS & RECREATION

 Back to school & back to the exercise routine.
-Join in on this fun class, where every session feels like a party!
+Work off those holiday pounds in this fun class, where every session feels like a party!
 The best part is you don’t even need to know how to dance.
 Just move your body and follow the instructor’s lead.
 It’s that easy.
 You’ll have a blast and get a great workout at the same time!
-Six week class on Mondays & Wednesdays, August 25 – October 6.
+Six week class on Mondays & Wednesdays, January 12- February 18.
 5:15 – 6:15 pm.
 Class location: Gym, Room 118.
 Fee: $60.

 This class is designed for the inexperienced dancer looking for a creative outlet and a way to get moving.
 Students will be learning the basic fundamental elements needed for ballroom dancing, e.g., walking, posture, dance frame, tempo & elemental dance steps.
 It's relatively easy to pick up.
 If you can walk, you can dance.
 Leather sole shoes required for men and women.
 Small heel on women’s shoes preferred.
-Four week class on Mondays & Wednesdays, October 6 – October 29.
-Class location: Johnson Bldg, rooms 113-114.
+Four week class on Tuesdays & Thursdays, January 20- February 12.
+6:30-7:30 pm.
+Class location: CSCC Gym, room 118.
 Fee: $75

 Understanding Social Media

 Are you hesitant to join the social media craze because you’re a little unsure of how the whole thing works?
-Did you get a new smartphone recently and need to figure out how to use it?
 If so, this is the class for you.
-This one night class will cover the basics of Facebook, Twitter, YouTube, etc., as well as tips on using your smartphone.
-Wednesday, October 15, 6:00 – 7:30 pm.
+This one night class will cover the basics of social media and will touch Facebook, Twitter, YouTube, Instagram, and many more.
+Thursday, February 19, 6:30 – 7:30 pm.
 Class location: Library Building, Room 109.
 Fee: $40.

 Learn about your camera equipment while experimenting in creative photographic environments.
 This class will help you learn to get good exposure every time, what all those little symbols on your camera do and when to use them, how to handle everyday photography challenges like shooting indoors and in poorly lit areas.
 You will learn what you need to know about your own camera and get a chance to shoot a variety of photos in class.
 Bring your own camera and start taking better photos now!
-Six week class on Tuesdays: September 2, 9, 16, 23, 30 and October 7.
+Six week class on Tuesdays, February 10- March 17.
 6:30-8:00 pm.
 Class location: Library Building, Room 120.
-Fee: $60.
+Fee: $65.